xavierlepretre/polymesh_docs/Polymesh/docs/settlement.md

 ## Examples

-### Peer to Peer Transfer
+### Peer-to-Peer Transfer

 Alice wants to transfer 10 ACME tokens to Bob as a gift.

 She uses her “default” venue (or any venue that she has previously created) to generate an instruction, with a single leg.

-If Bob has provided pre-authorisation via signed data to Alice, she can submit it alongside the transaction as Bobs authorisation, and her own authorisation is implicit (since she is creating the instruction).
-Alices ACME tokens are locked until Bob authorises the instruction (or Alice cancels), assuming he has not pre-authorised.
+If Bob has provided pre-authorisation via signed data to Alice, she can submit it alongside the transaction as Bob's authorisation, and her own authorisation is implicit (since she is creating the instruction).
+Alice's ACME tokens are locked until Bob authorises the instruction (or Alice cancels), assuming he has not pre-authorised.

 Once the instruction has been fully authorised (which can happen upon creation if pre-authorised) it settles with Bob receiving 10 ACME tokens.

 ![Peer to peer](images/P2P.png)

-### Exchange Mediated Transfer
+### Exchange-Mediated Transfer

 ExchangeCo matches Alice, a seller of ACME, with Bob, a buyer of ACME, and coordinates an agreed price to exchange assets - 100 ACME for 10 USDC.